cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ### How about performance ?

 Yes they are just processes, you can control the how much each container consume by tweaking the cgroup rules.
 The major orchestrator like [Openshift](https://docs.openshift.com/enterprise/3.2/dev_guide/compute_resources.html) and [Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) offer an interface for this.
-After reading this article we should know how they achieve this trick :).
+After reading this article you should know how they achieve this trick :).

 ###  What's the difference between VM and Containers ?